Great Yorkshire Chase Preview, Tips, Runners & Trends

 Great Yorkshire Chase Trend Analysis

-✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +71.00 is when runners ran in a race restricted to 4yo+ when last winning.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +72.50, is when runners had 0 season wins.

-❌ The worst performing factor that has failed to produce a single winner is when runners ran in a Class 2 when last winning, when backing these the trend shows a record of 0-76.
+❌ The worst performing factor that has failed to produce a single winner is when runners ran in a Class 2 when last winning, when backing these, the trend shows a record of 0-70.

-The course which has produced the most winners of the Great Yorkshire Chase is Cheltenham, there has been a total number of 5 winners of this race who ran at Cheltenham last time out.
-The next best courses which have produced the second most winners are Doncaster and Wetherby, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Great Yorkshire Chase is Cheltenham; there have been a total of 5 winners of this race who ran at Cheltenham last time out.
+The next best course, which has produced the second most winners, is Doncaster; there have been a total of 4 winners of this race who ran at Doncaster last time out.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Great Yorkshire Chase: